 In Fig.\,\ref{fig:other_tpfs}, the heavily contaminated stars are shown.
 For TIC\,255996252 according to our investigation, we found that the target of interest is the original source of high-frequencies (for detail see \ref{ap_A}).
-However, for other systems, we were unable to distinguish whether the high-frequency peaks coming from our targets.
+However, for other systems, we were unable to distinguish whether or not the high-frequency peaks come from our targets.